 • The affected webpage is responsible:

 Some web admins configure their sites to block the right-click functionality (for various reasons).
-As far as we know, the right-click functionality (if blocked at all) is usually blocked on login pages and similar sections or interfaces around a site.
+As far as we know, the right-click functionality is usually blocked (if blocked at all) on login pages and similar sections or interfaces around a site.

 • Third-party add-ons or extensions are responsible: